jamesoneill/QuestionairStepStone/README.md

 cd to the root of the git repository

-"chmod +x buildandrun.sh" to give the shell script execute permissions
+"chmod +x run.sh" to give the shell script execute permissions

-"./buildandrun.sh" to build and execute the applicaiton
+"./run.sh" to build and execute the applicaiton

 Depending on your firewall/network configuraiton you may need to open port 5000